OneS18/OneS18/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 🌱 I’m currently learning DS & Algorithms.
+- 🌱 I’m currently learning TypeScript.
 - 🔭 I’m currently working on some fun projects what I can learn from them.